-Featured in six RB groups – see History below for details.
+Featured in seven RB groups – see History below for details.

 The source images were shot in Raw-mode on a Canon EOS 5d DSLR with a 16 mm Zenitar fisheye lens.

 This stereographic panorama was shot on the main street of the village of Kilcar, in SW Donegal, Ireland.